When we receive a completed form from you, we will email you to make sure we have fully understood what you want to

 EAP provision is offered to students to gain confidence in their spoken and written English.
 Students leaving the Sixth Form go on to secure places at top universities including UCL, LSE and Kings College London as well as the Universities of Oxford and Cambridge.

-The teaching building on the new site includes drama and art spaces as well as five new science labs and a large common room.
-There is also a new Hall on the site which is used for dining as well as for events and performances.
-A newly built boarding house for Sixth Form students, Islip House, is directly across the road.
+The teaching building includes drama and art spaces as well as five new science labs and a large common room.
+Cohen Hall is used for dining as well as for events and performances.
+A recently built boarding house for Sixth Form students, Islip House, is directly across the road.
 The option of boarding with a Host Family is also available to students of all ages.

 d’Overbroeck’s is located in a residential area of north Oxford less than 2 miles from Oxford city centre.
 The nearest international airport is Heathrow which is about an hour away.